urlbox/urlbox-dotnet/Urlbox/Urlbox/README.md

 ## Feedback

-It's not always clear what each method in an SDK does exactly.
 We hope that the above has given you enough of an understanding to suit your use case.

 If you are still struggling, spot a bug, or have any suggestions, feel free to contact us at: `support@urlbox.com` or use our chat function on [our website](https://urlbox.com/).

-Get screenshotting!
+Get rendering!

+## Changelog

+- 2.0.0 - Major overhaul - **Non-backward compatible changes included.**
+  - Introduced fluent options builder with input validation
+  - Introduced options as a typed class
+  - Introduced webhook validation logic
+  - Upgraded test suite
+  - Created interfaces for better Dependency Injection compatibility
+  - Introduced post sync and async methods
+  - Introduced helper methods for common use cases
+  - Overhauled readme including an API reference
+  - Introduced logic and classes for side renders (save_html etc)
+  - Introduced classes for different response types from urlbox api

+Methods in previous versions of this SDK that would accept a Dictionary now take a standardised `UrlboxOptions` type.

+- 1.0.2 - Further Updates to readme.

+- 1.0.1 - Update Readme to replace instances of .io with .com.

+- 1.0.0 - First release!